Okay so here we are, module 3! I can't believe it! I have been putting it off for a couple of weeks and it really is time to get the ball rolling!

 plural noun: ethics; noun: ethics

-moral principles that govern a person's behaviour or the conducting of an activity.
+- 1.moral principles that govern a person's behaviour or the conducting of an activity."medical ethics also enter into the question"

-synonyms:moral code, morals, morality, moral stand, moral principles, moral values, rights and wrongs, principles, ideals, creed, credo, ethos, rules of conduct, standards (of behaviour), virtues, dictates of conscience
+synonyms: moral code, morals, morality, moral stand, moral principles, moral values, rights and wrongs, principles, ideals, creed, credo, ethos, rules of conduct, standards (of behaviour), virtues, dictates of conscience

-"neither metaphysics nor ethics is the home of religion
+"the ethics of journalism" - 2.the branch of knowledge that deals with moral principles."neither metaphysics nor ethics is the home of religion

 In Reader 5 we discover that there are 3 main contexts where ethics are considered; Personal, Professional and Organisational.